Uniswap/docs/docs/sdk/v3/guides/04-routing.md

 ## Introduction

 This guide will cover how to use Uniswap's smart order router to compute optimal routes and execute swaps.
-Rather than trading between a single pool, smart routing uses multiple hops (as many as needed) to ensure that the end result of the swap is the optimal price.
+Rather than trading between a single pool, smart routing may use multiple hops (as many as needed) to ensure that the end result of the swap is the optimal price.
 It is based on the [routing code example](https://github.com/Uniswap/examples/tree/main/v3-sdk/routing), found in the Uniswap code examples [repository](https://github.com/Uniswap/examples).
 To run this example, check out the guide's [README](https://github.com/Uniswap/examples/blob/main/v3-sdk/routing/README.md) and follow the setup instructions.

 :::info
 If you need a briefer on the SDK and to learn more about how these guides connect to the examples repository, please visit our [background](./01-background.md) page!